Skip to Content

 Combination tickets for the best Seoul palaces and royal shrine

-Before we get into all the details about Seoul’s best palaces, we want to show you how you can save money on entry fees.
+Before we get into all the details about Seoul’s best palaces, it’s important you know about the different ways you can gain entry into the various complexes.

 • Gyeongbokgung